Is there a Floquet Lindbladian?

-While in the non-Lindbladian phase, we are not able to find a Markovian time-homogeneous master equation reproducing the one-cycle evolution operator $\mathcal{P}(T)$, one might still be able to construct a time-homogeneous non-Markovian master equation, which is non-local in time and described by a memory kernel.
-In order to construct such an equation, we make the following ansatz \cite{Budini04,BreuerEtAl16RMP,Chruscinski16}:
+While in the non-Lindbladian phase, we are not able to find a Markovian time-homogeneous master equation reproducing the one-cycle evolution operator $\mathcal{P}(T)$, one might still be able to construct a time-homogeneous non-Markovian master equation, which is non-local in time and described by a memory kernel \cite{Budini04,BreuerEtAl16RMP,Chruscinski16}.
+In order to construct such an equation, we assume an evolution with an exponential memory kernel for $t\leq T$